ItsMeLovro4PRO/Discord-bulk-msg-deleter/README.md

-# This is a batch script that bulk deletes messages in a discord server.
+# This is a batch script that bulk deletes messages in a Discord server.
 ## This requires a bot.

 ### The script can only delete 3 messages at once, and if you want more messages to be deleted you need a bit of coding experience with batch.